vgrafe/jest-reports/README.md

 # What it does

-Posts coverage report on your PR
+Posts coverage report on your PR.

 ![](docs/screenshot0.jpeg)